Facebook begins testing ads in Instagram Reels

 “This is a big deal for marketers,” Everson said.

-Facebook added it will roll out sticker ads for Facebook Stories in the coming weeks.
+Facebook added it will begin testing sticker ads for Facebook Stories in the coming weeks.
 Brands can create stickers that creators will place in their Stories, and influencers will earn a cut of any sales made through the sticker ads.

 The feature is part of Facebook’s push to court content creators who are increasingly making money directly from fans and followers through platforms such as audio chat app Clubhouse and membership site Patreon.